-Paul Hilbers was appointed part-time professor at Nyenrode Business Universiteit in late 2010.
-His field is Financial Sector Supervision and his chair is part of the Supervision Academy at NBU.
-Paul specializes in research that contributes to the further development of supervision and regulation of the financial sector.
+Prof. dr. Paul Hilbers is part-time Professor at Nyenrode Business University.
+He is part of Nyenrode's Faculty Research Center for Entrepreneurship, Governance & Stewardship.
+His field is Financial Sector Supervision and his chair is part of the Supervision Academy.
+Hilbers specializes in research that contributes to the further development of supervision and regulation of the financial sector.
 In addition, he focuses on international supervisory agreements that have been developed in response to the financial crisis, including on macroprudential regulation, governance and business models.

 Hilbers studied Mathematics at the University of Utrecht and Econometrics at the Free University in Amsterdam, where he also obtained his Ph.D. in International Economics.
 Paul has published extensively on monetary, fiscal and financial sector issues.